Visit the Campbell Scientific Forum to submit your question to users around the world.

 Does a server’s certificate affect the speed of a CR1000’s communication?

-In OS 24, any delay in a CR1000’s communication while reading a server’s certificate is because the datalogger has to work its way through the certificate and set up the encryption in order to continue with secured communication.
+In OS 24, any delay in a CR1000’s communication while reading a server’s certificate is because the datalogger has to work its way through the certificate and set up the encryption to continue with secured communication.
 This speed depends on the processing power of the datalogger.

 What is the default output file format for a CR1000?